 Contact Your Doctor With Any Questions Or Concerns

 The benefit of doctor-driven aligners like Spark Clear Aligners is having an expert readily available to answer any questions or concerns that may come up after treatment.
 Stay in touch with your doctor and seek guidance if you experience continual discomfort or notice any other concerns like tooth sensitivity.

-All of these doctor-driven recommendations will improve the health of your teeth and can help you maintain your newly perfected smile.
+All of these doctor-driven recommendations will improve the health of your teeth and can help you maintain your new smile.
 Our Spark Aligner patients benefit from these and other doctor-recommended habits as part of their smile journey.
-Spark Clear Aligners are doctor-driven, easy to use, and bring lasting results you can show off for a lifetime – follow your doctor's instructions and wear retainers to enable long-lasting results.
+Spark Clear Aligners are doctor-driven, easy to use, and bring results you can show off for a lifetime – follow your doctor's instructions and wear retainers to enable long-lasting results.